BRIGHT FUTURES — Nederland senior Jaden Nguyen "will do great things" on path to being a doctor - Port Arthur News

 The Nederland High School senior is taking Practicum in Health Science in order to graduate with a Certified Patient Care Technician (CPCT) certification at the end of the year.

-He is also president of his school’s HOSA club, which is part of a national organization endorsed by the U.S. Department of Education promoting health care career opportunities and to enhancing quality health care delivery.
+He is also president of his school’s HOSA club, which is part of a national organization endorsed by the U.S. Department of Education promoting health care career opportunities and enhancing quality health care delivery.

-Nguyen’s aunt is a dentist, and he has already warned him that any entry into the medical field would require a lot of commitment and schooling.
+Nguyen’s aunt is a dentist, and has already warned him that any entry into the medical field would require a lot of commitment and schooling.

 Undeterred, Nguyen plans to enroll at Lamar University next academic year to study biology as a precursor to applying for medical school.